 As civic participation has gone up among senior citizens, so has their ways of becoming involved in the political arena.
 For instance, in a study conducted by Serrat, Scharf, Villar, and Gomez (2020), civic participation is broken down into different types of social and political participation.

 For example, social participation will be labeled under individual and collective forms, in which the subsequent political participation can differ between voting and production of political content, or active participation in organizations, political campaigns, and protests.
-All of these activities combined to reinforce the social and political outreach that senior citizens can have.
+All of these activities combined reinforce the social and political outreach that senior citizens can have.

-Motivating Factors Which Influence Senior Voting Trends
+Motivating Factors Which Influence the Power of the Senior Vote

 Behind this arduous effort is an underlying motivation for many seniors to vote en masse.
 But what, exactly, motivates seniors to do so (and in such large numbers)?
-For instance, according to studies conducted by Proulx, Curl and Emmer (2018) and Carr, Kail, Matz-Costa, and Shavit (2018), civic participation or engagement is correlated to higher cognitive function and the desire to counteract the effects of loneliness at older ages.
+For instance, according to studies conducted by Proulx, Curl, and Emmer (2018) and Carr, Kail, Matz-Costa, and Shavit (2018), civic participation or engagement is correlated to higher cognitive function and the desire to counteract the effects of loneliness at older ages.

 Consequently, active volunteering efforts by older individuals contribute to elevated levels of physical activity, cognitive stimulation, and social interaction (Fried et al., 2004).
-In addition, being able to partake in activities which allow Baby Boomers to establish a formal connection to individuals of similar ideologies has been shown to improve their emotional well-being.
+In addition, being able to partake in activities that allow Baby Boomers to establish a formal connection to individuals of similar ideologies has been shown to improve their emotional well-being.
 This effect is notable in seniors that have experienced friendship loss or been widowed.

 As a result, all of these factors can be possible reasons that explain the easy mobilization of the senior population when it comes to political engagement.